-While NIU has a national reputation for quality and excellence, our M.S. in Financial Risk Management program is reasonably priced and costs less than other highly ranked graduate FRM programs in Illinois.
+While NIU has a national reputation for quality and excellence, our M.S. in Finance program is reasonably priced and costs less than other similar programs in Illinois.
 The Graduate School provides more detailed information about program-level tuition.

 |Total Program Cost